 Physical therapy tends to only be a few hours every week.
-So, in order to create long-term solutions, our physical therapist will educate the patient about the underlying cause of their issue and help them change their everyday movement patterns.
+So, in order to create long-term solutions, our physical therapist educates the patient.
+This includes teaching them about the underlying cause of their issue and helps them change their everyday movement patterns.

 Therapeutic exercises are the bread and butter for our physical therapist and your treatment.
 When joints, connective tissues, and muscles have been pushed beyond their limit (even torn or broken) almost nothing heals them faster than progressive range-of-motion and strengthening exercises.
-Our physical therapist will often use therapeutic massage to reduce scar tissue and to help your tendons and muscles to relax.
+Our physical therapist often uses therapeutic massage to reduce scar tissue.

 Why not?
-Why continue to live with pain or limited mobility if you don’t have to?
-Physical therapy can and will help you even if you aren’t injured.
-Self-medicating with ibuprofen or a prescribed painkiller will only mask the pain of a lingering issue that will only worsen if you try to let it “heal on its own.”
+You shouldn’t have to continue living with pain or limited mobility.
+Physical therapy can help you even if you aren’t injured.
+Self-medicating with painkillers will only mask the pain of a lingering issue.

-A physical therapist is a health care professional with the goal of restoring your physical ability and restoring your independence.
+Our therapist’s goal is to restore your physical ability and your independence.
 Joints are assessed for strength, alignment, and balance.
 Physical therapists teach you how to move better when walking, running, and climbing stairs.
-They can even teach you how to better stand and use proper posture.
-There’s no reason to not consider physical therapy if you find yourself in pain and/or with any limited mobility.
+They can even teach you how to improve your posture.
+There’s no reason to avoid physical therapy in Logan if you find yourself in pain and/or with any limited mobility.

 267 Spring Creek Pkwy Providence, UT 84332